-- 7.6.1 Persistent absence is defined as when a student misses 10% or more of school sessions, and severe absence is when a student misses 50% or more of school. - 7.6.2 The School will: - Use attendance data to find patterns and trends of persistent and severe absence. - Hold regular meetings with the parents/carers of students who the School (and/or Local Authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school. - Provide access to wider support services to remove the barriers to good attendance.
+7.6.1 Persistent absence is defined as when a student misses 10% or more of school sessions, and severe absence is when a student misses 50% or more of school.

+- Use attendance data to find patterns and trends of persistent and severe absence. - Hold regular meetings with the parents/carers of pupils who the School (and/or Local Authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school. - Provide access to wider support services to remove the barriers to good attendance. - In some cases, refer to the Local Authority to work with the family to support improves attendance (casework).